-In the ordinary course, the company transfers personal data between jurisdictions in which the company operates, including outside the European Economic Area ("EEA"), United Kingdom, Brazil, the Dubai International Financial Centre ("DIFC") and Singapore.
-If you transfer personal data outside the EEA, United Kingdom, Brazil, the DIFC or Singapore, then you must ensure that it is permissible for you to do so (e.g., consent has been given by the individual or an appropriate data transfer agreement has been signed).
+In the ordinary course, the company transfers personal data between jurisdictions in which the company operates, including outside the European Economic Area ("EEA"), United Kingdom and Singapore.
+If you transfer personal data outside the EEA, United Kingdom or Singapore, then you must ensure that it is permissible for you to do so (e.g., consent has been given by the individual or an appropriate data transfer agreement has been signed).
 In addition, you should ensure that the personal data is protected in a manner that is consistent with how personal data is protected by the company within these jurisdictions, and in any event in compliance with all applicable data protection laws.